Day in the Life: Zehnder's Senior Social Media Specialist, Dante Nicholas

 “Creativity.
 Collaboration.
 Execution.”

-The above are three keys to success for Social Media Strategist Dante Nicholas.
+The above are three keys to success for Senior Social Media Specialist Dante Nicholas.
 He joined the agency in September 2014, and since that time has worked on a myriad of client accounts, ranging from tourism, live entertainment, and tech to non-profit, food & beverage and even some in-house social content.

-The following is a daylong diary tracking Dante as he moved through an action-packed day in the life of a Social Media Community Manager.
+The following is a daylong diary tracking Dante as he moved through an action-packed day in the life of a Sr. Social Media Specialist.
 In this day and age, social media managers aren’t just posting things to Facebook.
 They’re shooting photography & video, designing graphics in Photoshop and GIFs in After Effects, developing a brand’s digital voice, strategizing how to achieve optimal post success, analyzing data, and so much more.
 They are true jacks-of-all trades.

 6:50 a.m.: After hitting snooze 2 or 3 times, I fully wake up, grab my iPhone and immediately check for overnight emails and any social media crises.
 Nothing appears to have happened today (thank goodness!), so I’m in the clear.
 Time to get ready for work!